bumble-tech/appyx/documentation/composable-navigation/index.md

 ## Parent nodes, child nodes

-`Nodes` are composable, as `ParentNodes` can have other `Nodes` as children.
+`ParentNodes` can have other `Nodes` as children.
 This means you can represent your whole application as a tree of Appyx nodes.

 <img src="https://i.imgur.com/iwSxuZi.png" width="450">

 You can go as granular or as high-level as it fits you.
 This allows to keep the complexity low in individual `Nodes` by extracting responsibilities to children, as well as composing other components to build more complex functionality.

-## Dynamism by routing
+## Navigation in the tree

 <img src="https://i.imgur.com/hKvOs3w.gif" width="450">

 Having a static composition of `Nodes` isn't very exciting.
-You can add dynamism to the tree by changing the control flow via routing:

-- A routing is a relation of a parent `Node` to a child `Node`
+So rather:

+- Some parts in this tree are active while others ore not
-- The sum total of those relations in the app defines what part of the application the user sees
+- The activate parts define what state the application is in, and what the user sees on the screen
+- We can change what's active by using `NavModels` on each level of the tree
-- A routing change will look and feel like navigation to the user of the app
+- Changes will feel like navigation to the user

 ## Navigation model